 Royal New Zealand Ballet: Giselle

-Under New Zealand's COVID-19 lockdown restrictions, the Royal New Zealand Ballet has been broadcasting striking live performance to living rooms across the country.
-Up next: the greatest of all romantic ballets.
+During New Zealand's COVID-19 lockdown, the Royal New Zealand Ballet broadcast striking live performances to living rooms across the country — including one of the greatest romantic ballets of all time.

 Giselle is a roller coaster romance, a tale of betrayal, the supernatural and love that transcends death.
 In a remote village, the beautiful and innocent Giselle falls madly in love with a duke in disguise.
 When he is revealed as Count Albrecht, Giselle, broken hearted, descends into madness and death.
 In a forest, the Wilis (ethereal ghosts of jilted girls) meet to greet their recently arrived sister, who rises from her grave to join their ranks.
 When Albrecht arrives to mourn, she must forgive her lover and save him from death.